MightyPork/TinyFrame/README.md

 a particular frame Type, or (3) a specific message ID.
 This  high-level API lets you easily implement various async communication patterns.

+TinyFrame is re-entrant and supports creating multiple instances with the limitation that their structure (field sizes and checksum type) must be the same.
+There is a support for adding multi-threaded access to a shared instance using a mutex (via a callback stub).

 ## Frame structure

 All fields in the message frame have a configurable size (see the top of the header file).